JayJClayton/ExercisesDOM/README.md

 # ExercisesDOM

-#TheOdinProject series of exercises for the foundations course covering DOM Manipulation and Events.
+#TheOdinProject series of exercises for the foundations course covering DOM manipulation and events.